magomimmo/modern-cljs/doc/tutorial-05.md

 ## Introduction

-In the [previous tutorial][2] we started coding in CLJS, directly translating from JS to CLJS by using the [JS interop][7] features of CLJS.
+In the [previous tutorial][2] we started coding in CLJS by directly translating from JS to CLJS by using the [JS interop][7] features of CLJS.
 Now it's time to try something better.

 > [Domina][1] is a jQuery inspired DOM manipulation library for
 > ClojureScript.
 It provides a functional, idiomatic Clojure interface